-There is no "correct" way to search for printed music & sound recordings in the Library catalog as the great variety of genres, collections, formats, and languages of publication present too many different manifestations of a work to establish a single failsafe approach.
+There is no "correct" way to search for printed music & sound recordings of the European tradition in the Library catalog as the great variety of genres, collections, formats, and languages of publication present too many different manifestations of a work to establish a single failsafe approach.
 Nevertheless, a keyword Quick Search is often enough to find what you need.
 Quick Search is not an exhaustive search method but it is very much the recommended way to begin.
 In some cases more Comprehensive Browsing of an alphabetical list of a composer's works may be helpful.

 One-step Keyword searches using the default display screen can be very effective.
 Limit the search to "Sound Recordings" or "Musical Scores" in the dropdown box while entering a combination of important search terms identifying the item you seek.
 Keywords entered normally emphasize two elements:

 name of composer, performer, ensemble + title of work

 beethoven sonatas violin piano

 glass kronos quartet

 verdi requiem fleming

 ellington don't mean thing

 Please note that the use of icons help distinguish printed music/scores from sound recordings in the search results.

 Search again using revised title keyword terms.
 The main impediment to a successful search for music is almost always in the choice of title keyword terms.